 For HBO, they highlighted their free subscription and used one of their most sought-after show to encourage more people to sign up.
-As a rule of thumb, you must include your company’s greatest assets when creating visuals.
+As a rule, you must include your company’s greatest assets when creating visuals.

 19. BuzzFeed Tasty’s Saturday Night Seder

 Another great social media ad campaign that you can take advantage of is using live events to promote your brand or support charities.
-That’s what BuzzFeed Tasty did, and it proved to be a big hit.
-If you are a local brand, then you can perhaps ask local artists and support the community.
+That’s what BuzzFeed Tasty did, which proved to be a big hit.
+If you are a local brand, you can ask local artists and support the community.

 20. Netflix’s Wanna Talk About It

 Another company that successfully used its social ad campaign for a greater cause is Netflix’s Wanna Talk About It.
-It’s their live series on Instagram, where they share how to take care of yourself during the pandemic.
-These simple reminders that you care for your customers can create a huge impact for your branding.
+It’s their live series on Instagram, where they share how to care for yourself during the pandemic.
+These simple reminders that you care for your customers can create a huge impact on your branding.
 Just make sure that you are genuine in doing so.

 Use Penji for Your Social Media Ad Campaigns